crablab/rm4sccdec/README.md

 Royal Mail use what is known as the State Customer Code (or Customer Bar Code) to identify mail in automatic sorting machines.

-The also use a variant of this known as Datalink-C and Datalink-L to encode sorting and OCR address data on mail, during sortation and delivery.
+The also use a variant of this known as Mailmark-C and Mailmark-L to encode sorting and OCR address data on mail, during sortation and delivery.

 More information from [Wikipedia](https://en.wikipedia.org/wiki/RM4SCC)